 The whole area is protected under a marine national park status.
 Accordingly, a 150’000Rp daily fee should be collected from visitors going diving or snorkeling but as of 2017 nothing seems to have been implemented.
 Things will probably change in the future.

 If you just want to snorkel, gear can easily be rented in town.
-I guess the corral barrier surrounding Tomia can be reached and explore by swimming.
+I guess the corral barrier surrounding Tomia can be reached and explored by swimming.
 It’s definetly worth renting a boat for a day and go see the stunning island of Sawa (I did not take my camera with me at this time but this the true paradise postcard island).

 Tomia is a small island that you can explore on foot.
 Inhabitants are very friendly and welcoming.